chinmay-farkya/chinmay-farkya/README.md

 Participated in multiple contests and ranked in the top 5, showcasing a strong understanding and skill set in smart contract security.

-Publishing educational tweets and github repositories (like this one : https://github.com/chinmay-farkya/solidity-notes)
+Publishing educational tweets (https://twitter.com/dev_chinmayf) and github repositories (like this one : https://github.com/chinmay-farkya/solidity-notes)

 ## Interests
-- Web3 Security
+- Web3 Security and Defi
-- Formal Verification of smart contracts
+- Fuzzing / Formal Verification of smart contracts
 - Alternate languages and ecosystems (Cairo, Vyper and Move)